-I found Molly Bloom to be an interesting woman in this film.
-She worked hard her entire life and had everything ripped away from her due to an accident.
-She then becomes a powerful and well respected head of a very exclusive, very high stakes poker night.
-Yet through everything she maintains her morality and self-respect.
-She is a strong woman and an interesting character to watch.
+I found Molly Bloom to be an interesting character.
+She worked hard her entire life and she had everything ripped away from her due to an unfortunate accident.
+She then became the powerful and well respected head of a very exclusive, very high-stakes poker game.
+Yet through everything she still maintained her morality and self-respect.
+She was a strong woman and she was an interesting character to watch.
 She was made even more interesting by the actress playing her.
 Whenever I see that Jessica Chastain is in a movie, I know that it is a movie that I will try to see.

 Con: Poker Heavy (-2pts)

-This story has poker in it, but it is not about poker.
-The story is about Molly Bloom and the trouble she found herself in due to the exclusive poker games she organized.
-I felt that the filmmakers got a little caught up in the poker element.
-This was a poker heavy movie.
-Molly Bloom did not play poker but we, as an audience had to sit through very poker heavy scenes.
-There scenes that got into specific rules and how the game was played, there were drawn out scenes showing random characters playing poker and we learn about poker throughout the duration of the movie.
-Through all of this, I could not help but feel that it was a little irrelevant.
+This story had poker in it, but it was not about poker.
+The story was about Molly Bloom and the trouble she found herself in due to the exclusive poker games she organized.
+I felt that the filmmakers got a little caught up in the poker element, as this was a pretty poker heavy movie.
+Molly Bloom did not play poker, but we as an audience had to sit through very poker heavy scenes.
+There scenes that got into specific rules and how the game was played, there were drawn out scenes showing random characters playing poker, and through all of this, I could not help but feel that it was a little irrelevant.

 We have seen great poker movies before, but what made this movie interesting was its unique main character.
-Molly Bloom has a one-of-a-kind story and this movie was at its best when it was focusing on her transformation.
-There was a lot of fact- heavy, poker dialogue that, I felt, distracted from what made this movie unique.
-There needed to be some poker flavor in this movie, but I thought the filmmakers gave it a little too much focus which took time away from the character development of Molly Bloom.
+Molly Bloom had a one-of-a-kind story and this movie was at its best when it was focusing on her transformation.
+There was a lot of fact- heavy, poker dialogue that I thought distracted from what made this movie unique.
+There needed to be some poker flavor in this movie, of course, but I thought the filmmakers gave it a little too much attention and it unnecessarily took time away from the character development of Molly Bloom.

 Pro: Layman’s Terms (+3pts)

-I thought the movie was a little poker heavy, but I thought it did a great job at explaining what was happening to audiences that know very little about poker (like myself).
+I thought the movie was a little poker heavy, but I thought the filmmakers did a great job at explaining what was happening to audiences that knew very little about poker—like myself.
 I have a very limited knowledge of poker.
 I know that “full house” means something other than a hit sitcom from the early 90’s, and I know that getting a “flush” does not mean the player needs to use the bathroom.
-While I know that these possible poker hands, I do not know exactly what they are, so that should give you an idea of my poker knowledge.
+While I know that these are possible poker hands, I do not know exactly what they are, so that should give you an idea of my poker knowledge.

-Why am I explaining my poker illiteracy?
-I want to paint an accurate picture before I explain that I never felt lost during this movie.
-At the film’s start, Molly Bloom knows very little about poker and is being introduced to the game on screen.
+Nonetheless, I never felt lost during this movie.
+At the movie’s start, Molly Bloom knew very little about poker and was being introduced to the game on screen.
 The only terms, that the audience needed to know were explained through narration by Molly, and that was an effective tool.
 The movie had a lot of poker in it, but I thought the filmmakers did a very effective job of explaining necessary poker terms and ideas to the audience.

 Con: Long & Slow (-5pts)

 I liked the movie, do not get me wrong, but I felt that it was about thirty minutes too long.
-The movie is slow-paced and, while that is not necessarily a bad thing, it made this movie feel longer than it was.
-The movie has three major elements.
-It has the character development of Molly Bloom, poker, and the lawsuit.
+The movie was slow-paced, and while that is not necessarily a bad thing, it made this movie feel a lot longer than it was.
+The story had three major elements.
+It had the character development of Molly Bloom, it had poker, and it had the lawsuit.

 Pro: Idris Elba (+6pts)

 What can I say?
 This guy is great.
-If you have not seen Idris Elba before, then you owe it to yourself to watch the television series The Wire, Luther, and the Thor movies.
 Idris Elba is a great actor with a great on-screen presence.
-I cannot quite put a finger on it, but he is always able to add unique flavor to his projects (movies or series).
-This flavor is unique to him, and is always exciting to watch.
-He is a great actor and this movie is no different.
-In Molly’s Game, Idris Elba plays Charlie Jaffey, a reputable lawyer who is trying to decide if he should take Molly’s case.
+He is always able to add unique flavor to his characters, and this movie was no different.
+In Molly’s Game, Idris Elba played Charlie Jaffey, a reputable lawyer who was trying to decide if he should take Molly’s case.

 Con: Anti-Climactic (-4pts)

 I cannot speak for everyone, but I did not know Molly Bloom’s story before seeing this movie.
 More specifically, I did not know the ending of the movie before it happened.
-As a result, I found that the ending pretty anti-climactic.
-This movie is a bit of a slow burn, as we get about two hours worth of rising action.
-Molly’s story just keeps building and building, growing more intense as we learn more about what Molly has gotten herself into.
+As a result, I thought the ending was pretty anti-climactic.
+This movie was a bit of a slow burn, as we got about two hours worth of rising action.

-Then the movie just throws the climax out there, and it kind of kills all of the intensity that was built so well over the course of the two hours.
-If you are like me, you will be asking yourself things like “Wait, really?”, ”That’s it?”, and you will be wondering why you just sat through two hours of rising action for that ending.
-The rising action of the movie is interesting and worth seeing, but the climax sort of drops the ball here.
-I know this is based on a true story, but the filmmakers made a movie out of it, so the movie’s story needs to work all the way around.
+Molly’s story just kept building and building, growing more and more intense as we learned more about what Molly had gotten herself into.
+Then the movie just threw the climax out there, and it kind of killed all of the intensity that was built so well over the course of the previous two hours.
+The rising action of the movie was interesting and worth seeing, but the climax sort of dropped the ball.
+I know this is based on a true story, but the filmmakers needed an ending fitting for a movie, and this was not it.

 Grade: B- (83pts)

-Molly’s Game tells the interesting story of Molly Bloom.
+Molly’s Game was about the interesting story of Molly Bloom.
 Watching the transformation of this character was compelling and watching Jessica Chastain in the role made it even better.
 Jessica Chastain never disappoints and this movie is further proof of that.
-In this movie she plays a strong, confident, young woman who (after her Olympic accident) goes through quite the transformation into the cunning woman who would run an incredibly exclusive and high stakes poker game.
-Jessica Chastain plays this character with inspiring strength and willpower.
-The movie is compelling largely in part to the talented actress.
+In this movie she played a proud, confident woman who was once an Olympic skier, but was now an organizer of high-stakes poker games, a job that got her into quite a bit of trouble.
+It was an interesting role, and Jessica Chastain did a great job with it.